I have a toddler and a newborn. How can I get them on the same sleep schedule?

 Try simultaneously napping with your newborn and toddler.
 Pick two consistent times during the day when you are the most tired.
 Lie down in your bed, and nurse your newborn to sleep on one side, while singing your toddler to sleep on the other.
 If your toddler is reluctant to give into a nap, put your newborn in a sling and stroll around until your newborn falls asleep, then entice your toddler into the bedroom for a sleep-inducing story and music.
 Market this as quiet time.
 Two-year-olds are old enough to get the concept of daily “quiet time.”
 Eventually, your toddler may actually look forward to these special snuggle times with mom, and you get a much-needed a nap or two yourself.

 One of the most difficult parts of maturing as a parent is realizing that you can’t always be all things to all of your children.
 Parenting is a juggling act where you try to give each child what he needs according to his stage of development and your energy level.
 Although mothers seem to defy many laws of mathematics, you just can’t give one hundred percent to each child all the time.
-You may need to call in some reserves.
+You may need to call in some reserves if matching sibling naps seems to not be working.
 In this case, you might get your two- and-a-half-year-old involved in a playgroup for a few afternoons each week or hire a teen after school.
 When possible, mom and dad can do shift work.
 Dad takes the older child while mother naps when the baby naps.